 - Responsibility of the parents for the court-ordered support of others;

 - Reasonable debts and liabilities of each child and parent; and

 - Any other factors the court may deem relevant such as the residence, both primary and secondary of your child or children; If you and your former partner or spouse desire rotating custody; a visitation schedule; how you and your former spouse or partner will make decisions which affect your child or children.

 Overall, when determining child custody and visitation matters, it is important to carefully consider your children's current and future needs, keeping in mind each parent's economic situation and potential, caretaking ability and availability, as well as your child's bonds with their other siblings.

 If you need to determine child custody or visitation issues as you begin the dissolution of your partnership or marriage, are currently in the process of determining child custody or visitation, or if you are having problems or issues with a court-ordered custody arrangement, we can help.

-To set up a free consultation concerning any child custody and visitation matter, contact us online or call us at (201) 656-1000.
+To set up a consultation concerning any child custody and visitation matter, contact us online or call us at (201) 656-1000.